What others say

 - Students will discriminate between description, sequence, compare-contrast, cause-effect, and problem solution.
 Understanding of the role of transition terms will also grow.

 - The activity meets the intent of your standards.
-For example, if you teach Texas TEKS LA.3.9.iii or LA.4.9.iii, kids will be able to recognize characteristics and structures of informational text.
+For example, if you CCSS RI.4.5, kids will be able to recognize characteristics and structures of informational text.

 Enjoy teaching!